-With it’s roots in Northern Africa, the first known documentation of aloe vera leaf used in medicine was in the ancient Egyptian Papyrus ebers, which provided twelve different recipes for healing with aloe.
-There are more than 300 species of the aloe plant which belongs to the lily family, but the Aloe barbadensis species shows the most proven medicinal properties.
-Today, aloe vera leaf is known for it’s many health and healing properties both topically and orally — from reducing wrinkles to soothing digestive tract concerns.
+With its roots in Northern Africa, the first known documentation of aloe vera leaf used in medicine was the ancient Egyptian Papyrus Ebers, which provided twelve different recipes for healing with aloe.
+There are more than 300 species of the aloe plant which belong to the lily family, but the Aloe barbadensis species shows the most proven medicinal properties.
+Today, aloe vera leaf is known for its many health and healing properties both topically and orally — from reducing wrinkles to soothing digestive tract concerns.

 When taken internally, aloe vera leaf works wonders for assimilation, circulation, and elimination.
-In fact, we would probably find that many have aloe vera in some form or fashion in their personal medicine cabinet.
-Aloe vera leaf is a very simple plant to grow and rather than purchase an aloe vera product, many decide to purchase aloe vera leaf plants and grow them in their garden or on their patio.
+In fact, we would probably find that many have aloe vera in some form or fashion in their medicine cabinet.
+Aloe vera leaf is a very simple plant to grow, and rather than purchasing an aloe vera product, many decide to buy aloe vera leaf plants and grow them in their garden or on their patio.

 Aloe vera provides 19 of the 20 required amino acids and seven of the eight essential ones.
-It also contains digestive enzymes like amylase to break down starch and sugar, and lipase to help break down fats.
+It also contains digestive enzymes like amylase to break down starch, sugar, and lipase to help break down fats.

-One of the many healing compounds of Aloe vera leaf is Acemannan which is a D-isomer mucopolysaccharide in aloe vera leaves.
-This compound has been known to have immunostimulant (2), antiviral, antineoplastic and gastrointestinal properties (3).
+One of the many healing compounds of Aloe vera leaf is Acemannan, a D-isomer mucopolysaccharide in aloe vera leaves.
+This compound is known to have immunostimulant (2), antiviral, antineoplastic, and gastrointestinal properties.
+(3)

 Health Benefits of Aloe Vera Leaf